Modeling double bounded data based on correlated gamma random variables: Concluding remarks

 \section{Concluding remarks}

-In this paper, we introduced the EBB distribution, a new unit-supported model obtained from the ratio of two correlated Gamma random variables following a Morgenstern-type dependence structure.
-The additional dependence parameter extends the classical Beta distribution while preserving interpretability.
-As shown throughout the paper, this extra flexibility allows the EBB family to accommodate a wide range of shapes, including symmetry, U-and J-shapes, and bimodality, which are often observed in applied problems but poorly captured by traditional unit models.
-Closed-form expressions were obtained for the probability density and cumulative distribution functions and moments, relying on tools from special-function theory.
+In this paper, we introduced the EB distribution, a new unit-supported model obtained from the ratio of two correlated Gamma random variables following a Morgenstern-type dependence structure.
+The additional dependence parameter extends the classical Beta distribution while preserving interpretability. { As shown throughout the paper, the EB family exhibits considerable flexibility in terms of distributional shape, encompassing symmetric and asymmetric densities, as well as boundary-inflated and other nonstandard behaviors that may arise in practice. } Closed-form expressions were obtained for the probability density and cumulative distribution functions and moments, relying on tools from special-function theory.
 Estimation was addressed using likelihood-based and alternative methods, and a Monte Carlo study highlighted both the finite-sample behavior of the estimators and the computational challenges that may arise.
-Applications to real datasets demonstrated that the EBB distribution can provide improved fits compared to competing models, despite requiring only one additional parameter.
+Applications to real datasets demonstrated that the EB distribution can provide improved fits compared to competing models, despite requiring only one additional parameter.
 Several directions remain open.
 Extensions to regression frameworks for responses to $(0,1)$, Bayesian inference with informative priors, and multivariate generalizations are natural avenues for future research.
-Another promising line involves studying robustness properties and developing faster numerical strategies for likelihood maximization in large samples.
-In general, the EBB model adds a versatile and analytically tractable option to the family of unit distributions, with potential for broad application in economics, reliability, hydrology, and related fields.
+Another promising line involves studying robustness properties and developing faster numerical strategies for likelihood maximization in large samples. { New unit models also remain an alternative for future works, since the data like COVID-19 require copulas capable of capturing stronger associations than Morgenstern's copula, such as the Gumbel–Hougaard, Frank, and Clayton copulas with Gamma margins.} In general, the EB model adds a versatile and analytically tractable option to the family of unit distributions, with potential for broad application in economics, reliability, hydrology, and related fields.

 \paragraph*{Acknowledgements} The research was supported in part by CNPq and CAPES grants from the Brazilian government.

 \paragraph*{Disclosure statement} There are no conflicts of interest to disclose.